Embedded repository images in the wiki

-#1 Updated by Thomas Lecavelier about 11 years ago
+#1 Updated by Thomas Lecavelier over 14 years ago

 I could be a good idea, but I have some fears concerning security issue: how to be sure that the linked image is not a "bad-ass in disguise" which could eventually break the redmine presenting it or other?
 Could be a problem too, to determine if the currently logged user can has access to the repository: it would be a shame that redmine display an image that the user haven't right to see.

-#2 Updated by Leandro Lucarella about 11 years ago
+#2 Updated by Leandro Lucarella over 14 years ago

 I don't see the problem, it should be just expanded to the repository URL.